AdrianKuklaPL/reinforcement-learning/README.md

 # Markov Decision Process (MDP) Analysis

 ## Objective
 This repository contains analyses of two Markov Decision Processes (MDPs): Blackjack and CartPole.
-The goal is to apply and examine key techniques such as Value Iteration, Policy Iteration, and Q-learning.
+The goal is to apply and examine key techniques such as Value Iteration, Policy Iteration, Q-learning and SARSA.

 ## Technologies Used
 - Python 3.11.9